-- Step 7 We will periodically help you review your objectives, financial situation and needs.
+- Review your objectives, financial situation and needs

 It is important to remember that you are in control and can decide whether to stop, change or continue at any stage of the process.